 The IRS revised Form 1023-EZ, Streamlined Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code, and its instructions to help small charities apply for 501(c)(3) tax-exempt status.
 These revisions don’t change the Form 1023-EZ user fee.
 Here’s a summary of the revisions we made to the Form 1023-EZ.

 - A text box was added to Part III requesting a brief description of the organization’s mission or most significant activities.
 This change was recommended by the IRS National Taxpayer Advocate and is designed to provide a better understanding of the most significant activities that an organization engages in to further its exempt purposes.

 - Questions about annual gross receipts, total assets and public charity classification were added to the Form 1023-EZ.
-These questions are also on the Form 1023-EZ Eligibility Worksheet in the Instructions for Form 1023-EZ that organizations must certify they have completed.
+These questions are also on the Form 1023-EZ Eligibility Worksheet in the Instructions for Form 1023-EZ (PDF) that organizations must certify they have completed.